arcus-azure/arcus.security/docs/preview/03-Features/secret-store/provider/dapr-secret-store.md

 ```

 ## Configuration
-After installing the package, the additional extensions becomes available when building the secret store.
+After installing the package, the extensions methods for using the Dapr components becomes available when building the secret store.

 ```csharp
 using Microsoft.Extensions.Hosting;